COSMIC ANCESTRY | Quick Guide | Next | by Brig Klyce | All Rights Reserved

 I always thought the most significant thing that we ever found on the whole goddamn Moon was that little bacteria who came back and lived and nobody ever said shit about it. — Pete Conrad (1)

 On April 20, 1967, the unmanned lunar lander Surveyor 3 landed near Oceanus Procellarum on the surface of the moon.
 One of the things aboard was a television camera.
 Two-and-a-half years later, on November 20, 1969, Apollo 12 astronauts Pete Conrad and Alan L. Bean recovered the camera.
 When NASA scientists examined it back on Earth they were surprised to find specimens of Streptococcus mitis that were still alive.
-Because of the precautions the astronauts had taken, NASA could be sure that the germs were inside the camera when it was retrieved, so they must have been there before the Surveyor 3 was launched.
-These bacteria had survived for 31 months in the vacuum of the moon's atmosphere.
+Because of the precautions the astronauts had taken, NASA determined that the germs were inside the camera when it was retrieved, so they must have been there before the Surveyor 3 was launched.
+Apparently, these bacteria had survived for 31 months in the vacuum of the moon's atmosphere.
 Perhaps NASA shouldn't have been surprised, because there are other bacteria that thrive under near-vacuum pressure on the earth today.
 Anyway, we now know that the vacuum of space is not a fatal problem for bacteria.

 "When a population of bacteria dries out without a protectant, many of the cells break open and release their internal contents.
 Among these contents are proteins, gums and sugars, all of which are protective.
 If the population is sufficiently dense, so that significant amounts of protectant are released, material released from the majority which died first can protect a few of their surviving fellows.